fl-yu/yulabgenomics/content/research/example/index.md

 - Unveiling the transcriptional regulatory code across various tissues and cell types.
 - Establishing a foundational model for the virome, focusing on early warning and prevention of respiratory virus infections.
 - Digitally interpreting and forecasting genetic evolution across different species.
+#### Additionally, we have a broad interest in building data resources and developing computational algorithms and software for biomedical big data mining.